 City of Industry in Los Angeles County, California — The American West (Pacific Coastal)

 Location.
-34° 1.187′ N, 117° 57.807′ W. Marker is in City of Industry, California, in Los Angeles County.
-Marker is on Parriott Place.
+34° 1.2′ N, 117° 57.885′ W. Marker is in City of Industry, California, in Los Angeles County.
+Marker can be reached from East Don Julian Road, on the right when traveling north.
+Marker is on the grounds of the Homestead Museum complex.
 Touch for map.
-Marker and cemetery are located on the grounds of the Homestead Museum complex.
 Marker is at or near this postal address: 15415 East Don Julian Road, Hacienda Heights CA 91745, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-William Workman Home (about 400 feet away, measured in a direct line); The Original Hass Avocado Tree (approx. 4˝ miles away); Gay’s Lion Farm (approx. 5 miles away); The Lion Paradox Hybrid Walnut Tree (approx. 5.7 miles away); Reform School for Juvenile Offenders (approx. 5.7 miles away); The Frederick G. Exner Memorial Windmill (approx. 5.9 miles away); El Monte (approx. 5.9 miles away).
+At least 8 other markers Workman Family Cemetery (about 400 feet away, measured in a direct line); Hurst Ranch (approx. 3.1 miles away); The Original Hass Avocado Tree (approx. 4˝ miles away); Gay’s Lion Farm (approx. 4.9 miles away); The Lion (approx. 5.1 miles away); Reform School for Juvenile Offenders (approx. 5.6 miles away); Paradox Hybrid Walnut Tree (approx. 5.6 miles away); The Frederick G. Exner Memorial Windmill (approx. 5.8 miles away).

 Also see . . .

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on December 27, 2011, by Michael Kindig of Long Beach, California.
-This page has been viewed 647 times since then and 3 times this year.
+It was originally submitted on December 27, 2011, by Michael Kindig of Long Beach, California.
+This page has been viewed 1,119 times since then and 60 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on December 28, 2011, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.